tigerfarm/tfpconversations/README.md

 --------------------------------------------------------------------------------
 ### To Do Next

-+ Add notifications such as new message added to the conversation.
 + If conversation is deleted, remove it from conversationList[].
 + Get TokenAboutToExpire to work properly.
 Function: onTokenAboutToExpire
 + List participants in a conversation.
 + List conversations that the participant is in.